lkhq/debspawn/README.md

 #### Will this replace sbuild?

-Not in the forseeable future.
+Not in the foreseeable future.
 Sbuild is a proven tool that works well for Debian and supports other OSes than Linux, while `debspawn` is Linux-only, a thing that will not change.